 Soils on the Property are depicted in Figure 3.5-1.
-The Soil Survey Geographic database created by the U.S. Department of Agriculture, Natural Resources Conservation Service (NRCS) for Alachua County, Florida, identifies 49 soil map units representing seven soil orders as occurring within the Property.
-The majority of the property is comprised of Spodosols (48%) and Ultisols (44%) with dominant soil map units including Pomona sand (14), Newnan sand (21), Monteocha loamy sand (19), and Sparr fine sand (50).
+The Soil Survey Geographic database created by the U.S. Department of Agriculture, Natural Resources Conservation Service (NRCS) for Alachua County, Florida, identifies 46 soil map units representing seven soil orders as occurring within the Property.
+The majority of the property is comprised of Spodosols (62%) and Ultisols (22%) with dominant soil map units including Pomona sand (14), Monteocha loamy sand (19), Newnan sand (21), and Sparr fine sand (50).

-Soils are classified by the NRCS into four Hydrologic Soils Groups (A, B, C, and D) and three dual classes (A/D, B/D, and C/D) according to the rate of water infiltration or runoff potential from long-duration storms (NRCS, 1993).
+Soils are classified by the NRCS into four Hydrologic Soils Groups (A, B, C, and D) and three dual classes (A/D, B/D, and C/D) according to the rate of water infiltration or runoff potential from longduration storms (NRCS, 1993).
 Group A soils have a high infiltration rate (low runoff potential) when thoroughly wet; consisting primarily of deep, well to excessively drained sands or gravelly sands.
-Approximately 30% of the Property is comprised of Group A soils.
+Approximately 25% of the Property is comprised of Group A soils.
 Group D soils have a very low infiltration rate (high runoff potential) when thoroughly wet; consisting primarily of clays, soils with a permanent high water table, soils with a restrictive layer at or near the surface, and/or shallow soils over nearly impervious material.
 Certain soils are placed in group D based solely on the presence of a water table within 24 inches of the surface even though the saturated hydraulic conductivity may be favorable for water transmission.
 When a soil is assigned to a dual hydrologic group the first letter applies to the drained condition and the second to the undrained condition.
-If these soils can, or have been adequately drained, they are assigned to dual hydrologic soil groups.
-The majority of the Property (58%) is classified as A/D soils.
+If these soils can, or have been adequately

+CBT, bn 5/20/2015 P:\ATG\2011029\2013037\Permit_Use\SectorPlan_201504\ARCGIS\Topography.mxd drained, they are assigned to dual hydrologic soil groups.
+The majority of the Property (56%) is classified as A/D soils.